 Canadian Expeditionary Force (CEF)

-Making these records available in digital format will ensure:
+Having these records available in digital format ensures:

 - Clients can easily and quickly download high-quality digital copies of these service files, free of charge.